 Iterators and generators are among my favorite programming tools—they're also some of the most powerful.
 These constructs enable us to write cleaner, more flexible and higher performance code; undoubtedly an invaluable addition to any programmer's toolbox.
 In addition, iterators and generators are an elegant means to work with large and potentially infinite data structures, coming in handy for data science.
 However, they can be some of the more perplexing concepts to grasp at first.

-This article aims to deliver a gentle but in-depth introduction to iterators and generators in Python, although they're prevalent in other languages too.
+In this article, I'd like to deliver a gentle but in-depth introduction to iterators and generators in Python, although they're prevalent in other languages too.
 Nevertheless, in order to appreciate generators, we need to first have a good handle on iterators.
 And to understand iterators, we need to start with iterables.

 Table of contents¶